 Trained Health Rhythm Drumming Facilitator

-We are located on the beautiful Nature Coast of Florida and serves Tampa Bay and Beyond!
+We are located on the beautiful Nature Coast of Florida and serve Tampa Bay and Beyond!

 It's time to stop tippy-toeing around the stigma of dementia and start living an engaging life!